buzink/BluOS-from-across-the-room-display/readme.md

 Always wanted a fancy display on your amplifier or mediastreamer that you can read from across the room, like the [NAD M10](https://nadelectronics.com/product/m10-v2/), [NAD M33](https://nadelectronics.com/product/m33-bluos-streaming-dac-amplifier/), [NAD C700](https://nadelectronics.com/product/c-700/), [NAD T778](https://nadelectronics.com/product/t778-surround-amplifier/), [Cambridge Audio Evo](https://www.cambridgeaudio.com/row/en/products/evo/evo-150) or the [Naim Unity Atom](https://www.naimaudio.com/product/uniti-atom), [Star](https://www.naimaudio.com/product/uniti-star) or [Nova](https://www.naimaudio.com/product/uniti-nova)?
 Never could convice your super-ego an/or loved-ones that it's worth the considerable amount of cash?
 I read you.

 *BluOS from across the room display* shows info about what is currently playing on your BluOS streamer in a way that is readable from across the room.
-It's focus is on song title, artist and album art, but it also displays album title, source and quality.
+Its focus is on song, artist and album, but it also displays source and quality.

 ![screenshot of BluOS from across the room display in a browser](https://github.com/buzink/BluOS-from-across-the-room-display/blob/master/Screenshot-browser.jpg?raw=true)